 How is rent calculated?

 In our subsidized housing programs, rent is usually based on what the U.S. Department of Housing and Urban Development (HUD) calls “adjusted income.”
-Adjusted income is the income remaining after you subtract most medical expenses (such as Medicare, Blue Cross premiums, and medicines) from your annual income and take your $400 “elderly household deduction” if applicable.
+Adjusted income is the income remaining after you subtract most medical expenses (such as Medicare, Blue Cross or other health insurance premiums, and medicines) from your annual income and take a $400 “elderly household deduction,” if applicable.
 Divide that amount by 12 to determine your monthly adjusted income.
 The rent you pay each month is 30% of that adjusted income.

 Mr. and Mrs. X. have an annual income of $8,000.
 Here’s how their adjusted income is calculated:

 Annual Income $8,000